 4. Visual Media Content is Dominating the Industry

-Most Australian digital brands reported that more than 91% of their content includes visual elements and graphics.
+Most Australian digital brands reported that over 91% of their content includes visual elements and graphics.
 About 21% of respondents claimed to have used visual content for 80% of their website content, while 7.1% used images, videos, and graphs for 81%-90% of their pages.

 Furthermore, roughly 42.9% of brands incorporate stock photos with their content.
 28.6% of respondents utilise original design for content marketing, while only 14.3% visualise their content and insights through charts and infographics.

-Let’s not forget about video content, which is a rapidly increasing form of media.
+Let’s not forget about video content, a rapidly increasing form of media.
 Yet only 7.1% of brands are using it on their pages.

 5. 84% of B2B Companies Outsource Content Marketing

 A Smart Insights study showed that roughly 84% of B2B brands rely on content creation and marketing outsourcing.
-Moreover, visual content such as charts, infographics, and others are growing as much as 56% compared to last year.
+Moreover, visual content such as charts, infographics, and others are growing by 56% compared to last year.